Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Localization measures

 \section{Localization measures}

 Following our previous papers, e.g. \cite{BatRob2013A} (see also \cite{LLR2021A}), we will now introduce the localization measures for PH functions.
+They are special cases of the more general localization measures based on Wehrl entropy \cite{wehrl1978entropy}, also recently studied in references \cite{villasenor2021, pilatowsky2022effective, PilatowskyCameo2022}.
 We define the {\em entropy localization measure of a single eigenstate - of its PH function - $H_m(q,p)$} as

 \be A_m = \frac{\exp I_m}{N_c}, \ee where